benmarrow/benmarrow.github.io/index.md

     </p>

     <p>
       My interests include sports statistics, writing, and board games.
 I worked as a Quantitative Analysis Associate for the <a href="https://www.mlb.com/yankees">New York Yankees</a>, conducting sports analytics (sabermetrics) for the front office, and as a Quantitative Sports Researcher for <a href = "https://www.aqr.com/">AQR Capital Management</a>, conducting research on sports betting strategies.
 Some of my blogging can be found <a href="https://benmarrow.substack.com/">here</a> and <a href="https://bkad.substack.com/">here</a>.
-I have played for the Yale and University Chicago chess teams, and was formerly a competitive Scrabble player.
+I have played for the Yale and University of Chicago chess teams, and was formerly a competitive Scrabble player.
     </p>